 So I default to one of the staple meals I always have the components for, or I order takeout from our usual roster of restaurants.
 When it comes to midweek dinners, I’m literally dialing it in.

 That’s when a meal kit makes sense for me.
 Sure, it’s more expensive than regular groceries, but I’m willing to pay a premium for the convenience of not having to think about dinner.
 I know I’ve preselected the recipes, everything I need is in the fridge, and I can have food on the table in the time it takes to watch an episode of The Mindy Project.
-You might have other reasons for trying a meal kit, maybe you’d like to eat healthier, improve your confidence in the kitchen or expand your recipe repertoire.
+You might have other reasons for trying one of thr best meal delivery service, maybe you’d like to eat healthier, improve your confidence in the kitchen or expand your recipe repertoire.

 Price: $9.95 per serving

 Shipping: $10, free for orders over $45